impcakash/Ajio.com/README.md

 Clone Ajio.com
 link: https://impcakash.github.io/Ajio.com/

-This is the clone of Ajio.com, which we made during the UNIT III construct week.
-This website behaves the same as Ajio.com in functionality.
+This is the clone of Ajio.com.
+In functionality, this website behaves the same as Ajio.com.

 ## Screenshots